Occupational therapy tips in this article can get you started with helping your child learn basic skills and become more independent.

 And I’ll help you along with way.

-You start with what she can do, and you build on the skills she has now.
+You start with what they can do, and you build on the skills they have now.

-If she can scribble on some paper, and she needs to learn beginning writing skills, have her practice coloring pictures.
-Gently encourage her to color within the lines.
+If they can scribble on some paper, and they need to learn beginning writing skills, have them practice coloring pictures.
+Gently encourage them to color within the lines.

 And here’s another beginning activity for writing.
 You cover the bottom of a tray with sand or dry oatmeal.
-Take her by the hand, and guide her finger to write letters of the alphabet in the sand or oatmeal.
-She can feel the way she’s supposed to write.
+Take them by the hand, and guide their finger to write letters of the alphabet in the sand or oatmeal.
+They can feel the way they’re supposed to write.

-Then you can have her sit at a table and practice writing letters on paper.
+Then you can have them sit at a table and practice writing letters on paper.

-And before starting, it’s also helpful to learn a few techniques for teaching these skills.
+Before starting, it’s helpful to learn a few techniques for teaching these skills.
 I have an entire section of this site devoted to just teaching strategies.

 If your child doesn’t have an occupational therapist, try to get one if you can.
-He or she can provide valuable professional guidance.
+Therapists can provide valuable professional guidance.

 Your therapist will make a list of goals that your child needs to reach.
 You can choose activities based on these goals.